 1907: a new members pavilion was erected.

 1935-1980: Grey hound racing was held at the ground.
-Minor evidence of dog kennels at the north of the ground.
+Minor evidence of dog kenneling quarters at the north of the ground.

 1977: Tasmania entered the Sheffield Shield and the TCA played out of Bellerive oval.
 Since 1977 occasional interstate matches have been played at the TCA ground when Bellerive has been unavailable.